 Notes

-• Add cayenne or red pepper flakes to make it spicier.
+• Add cayenne or red pepper flakes to make it spicy.

 • Mix in some peas, mushrooms, carrots, broccoli, or spinach.